CP-STA/St-Andrews-Competitive-Programming/Competitions/Competition 52 [17 Jan 2021]/readme.md

     return str(ans)
 ```

-Only two solutions didn't make the cut, and one of them attempted to solve the problem in O(*n*) but didn't succeed because they were not considering "nearby" substrings.
-The other tried a traditional O(n<sup>2</sup>) solution that failed as well.
+Only two solutions didn't make the cut, and one of them attempted to solve the problem in O(*n*) but didn't succeed because they were only considering "nearby" substrings.
+The other tried a traditional O(*n*<sup>2</sup>) solution that failed as well.

 ## Q2: Randomised sorting (30)